maxwolf621/DataBaseNote/DataBaseLeetCode/solution.md

 - In January, 2 LcPhones were sold,
 - In Februery, 2 LCKeychains and 1 LCPhone were sold.
 - In March, 1 matryoshka was sold.
-- NOTE that the product names are ot case sensitive and may contain spaces.
+- NOTE that the product names are not case sensitive and may contain spaces.

 ```mysql
 /**